dkj/CrazyLIMS/docs/security-model.md

 - `lims.roles` – catalog of assignable persona roles (seeded with the table above).
 - `lims.users` – canonical user identities keyed by UUID with optional `external_id` for SSO mapping.
 - `lims.user_roles` – membership bridge (many-to-many) capturing who granted which role and when.
-- `lims.api_clients` – registered service accounts with allowed roles and metadata.
-- `lims.api_tokens` – hashed API credentials linked to clients, with revocation metadata and usage tracking.
+- `lims.user_tokens` – hashed API credentials linked directly to users (human or service accounts) with revocation metadata and usage tracking.

 Downstream tables (currently `lims.samples`) reference `lims.users` via `created_by`, enabling RLS and audit hooks to attribute changes to actors.